0bryan0/BinPacking3/alex/README.md

     - "problemID": an integer ID needed for later calls
     - "binEncoding": a sring encoding the newly created bin

-/placeitem/\<problemID>/\<int:itemSize>: places the item in the most full bin it fits in and returns a dict with:
+/placeitem/\<problemID>/\<int:itemSize>: places the item in the first bin it fits in and returns a dict with:

     - "ID": the problemID
     - "size": the size of the placed item